FatemehEsfahani/Pcore/README.md

 There are three files in this format:

-newTest.w.labeloffsets

-newTest.w.labels

-newTest.w.properties
+newTest.w.labeloffsets<br/>
+newTest.w.labels<br/>
+newTest.w.properties<br/>

-(see simplegraph example in the main directory)
+(see newTest example in the main directory)

+# Edgelist format
+This section is for the case when your graph is given a text file of edges (known as edgelist).
+If your graph is already in WebGraph format, skip to the next section.

 # Compiling